mac799l/drone-swarm-simulation/README.md

 ## Running the Swarm Simulation.

 ### DroneKit
 The multi-uav script uses the ```connections.txt``` to read the IP addresses and ports of each connection (currently configured for four drones).
-No additional changes need to be made to it, unless you have altered the ```--out``` parameters in the SITL terminals below.
-The script has each drone fly away from the starting position in a different direction and then return the GPS coordinate of its home and land, much like the single-uav script.
-However, the script also implements multithreading to make the operation of each drone happen simulataneously.
+No additional changes need to be made to it, unless you have altered the ```--out``` parameters in the SITL terminals below, which specify the fordwarding port from Mavproxy.
+The script has each drone fly away from the starting position in a different direction and then return to the GPS coordinate from where it launched, much like the single-uav script.
+However, the script uses multithreading so the operation of each drone happens simultaneously.
 Each drone is controlled by its respective ```drone_control``` function.

 Now we can launch Gazebo with the new environment (recall that we didn't change the name):